Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 - player level
 - league
-- zone level, although there is a strong correlation of `ItemLevel` of dropped items
 - item full name after identification (only base type name)
 - whether the item has been allocated to you (while playing in a party)
 - whether the item has multiple variants (some uniques have)